-Semi truck repairs fall in one of two categories, preventive or corrective.
+Semi truck repair falls in one of two categories, preventive or corrective.
 Preventive maintenance as the title suggests it can keep your semi truck from breaking down.
 On the other hand, corrective maintenance has to do with fixing problems after a breakdown.
-The later tend to be more expensive or require you to spend more time at the shop.
+The latter tend to be more expensive or require you to spend more time at the shop.
 Status Transportation reviews inspections on a quarterly basis to make sure our owner operators are compliant and safe.
 The following truck & trailer maintenance tips will help you to save money and extend the life of your rig.

 Tire pressure may differ depending on a particular tire profile.
 Although some fleet managers inflate at 100 psi to maximize fuel economy, the load carrying capacity may be lower.
 Increase fuel economy by adjusting your tire pressure based on the tire manufacturer’s inflation table and carrying capacity.

 It is normal for tires to deflate due to regular usage, so monitor your tire pressure on a regular basis to prevent blowouts due to creeping air loss.

 It is recommended to establish a strict schedule for oil changes based on the mileage you drive, idle time, weather, etc. After the twelve thousand mile mark, oil starts losing viscosity which can lead to a saturation of metal particles and impurities.
 Regular oil changes can extend your engine’s lifespan by preventing particles from causing gasket separation or overheating.

 One driver may suggest performing an oil change every ten thousand miles while others extend it even more.
 Many owner operators agree on greasing once a week but have different opinions on how often you should change your oil filter.

 We recommend establishing an oil changing routine with your mechanic based on your individual needs.